Shon2003/Chicago-Style-Guide-LaTeX/Citations-LaTeX/instructions.md

-# Using Chicago Manual of Style with LaTeX and biblatex-chicago
+# Using Chicago Manual of Style (Notes and Bibliography) with LaTeX and biblatex-chicago

-This guide explains how to set up your LaTeX document for Chicago Manual of Style footnotes and bibliography citations using the `biblatex-chicago` package.
+This guide explains how to set up your LaTeX document for Chicago Manual of Style (Notes and Bibliography) citations using the `biblatex-chicago` package.
 Below are the detailed instructions, code examples, and compilation steps using XeLaTeX.

 ---

 ## Step 1: Load the Package

-Include the following in your document preamble to load the `biblatex-chicago` package with the necessary options.
+Include the following in your document preamble to load the `biblatex-chicago` package with the necessary options for notes and bibliography style.
 The `notes` option enables Chicago-style footnotes.
 The `backend=biber` option specifies Biber as the bibliography processor and `short` enables shortened citations on subsequent uses.

 ```latex
 \usepackage[notes,backend=biber,short]{biblatex-chicago}